ipasir2/ipasir2-cpp/README.md

 - **Support for IPASIR-1**.
 This is also not planned, to avoid extra complexity.
 The main IPASIR-2 repository provides code for wrapping IPASIR-1 solvers in the IPASIR-2 API.

-- **Out-of-the-box support for loading solvers at execution time on non-POSIX platforms**.
-For loading solvers at execution time, the wrapper only supports `dlopen()`.
-On other platforms, clients need to provide a `dlfcn.h` implementation, or to fill a structure containing the IPASIR-2 function pointers when instantiating the API.

 ## Supported compilers